uuf6429/rune/README.md

 // Create rule engine.
 $engine = new Engine();

 // Run rules for each product.
-Note that each product exists in a separate context. foreach ($products as $product) {
+Note that each product should exist in a separate context. foreach ($products as $product) {
     $engine->execute(new ProductContext($product), $rules);
 }